 Finally, if you’re on a budget, here’s a hack for finding Peloton weights for sale: look on your local Facebook Marketplace.
 Not only do I see used Peloton bikes for sale on mine, but there are tons of people selling weights on Facebook.
 All kinds of weights for sale.

 Of course, if you do buy weights to use with your Peloton from Facebook Marketplace, be safe when getting them.
 Meet in a public place, and use a secure payment method.

 Just like when you buy the Peloton cycle and upgrade to get “free” weights, when you buy the Peloton Tread, you can upgrade your package to include hand weights.
 They call them free weights.
 But you can only choose five pound weights.

 Here’s why I don’t think the Peloton Tread weights are worth it.
 When you do any Peloton bootcamp or strength classes, you’ll really need much heavier weights.
 Or rather, having five pound weights will be great.
 But most classes include either light or medium weights, or medium and heavy weights.

 Here is my post on the best, must-have accessories for the Peloton Tread.

 So, basically, you’re going to need two sets of weights, at the very least for doing Peloton tread bootcamp or strength classes with weights.
 Or at least two different weight hand weights or dumbbells.

 For example, when I started doing the Andy Speer strength program, I never touched the weights from my Peloton bike.
-Those are those aformentioned 3 lb weights.
-Instead, I used my five pound dumbbells, my eight pound dumbells and my 10-pound dumbbells.
+Those are those aforementioned 3 lb weights.
+Instead, I used my five pound dumbbells, my eight pound dumbbells and my 10-pound dumbbells.
 We also have 12-pound and 15-pound hand weight dumbbells but I’m not that strong yet.